What is Sales Performance Management?

 Challenges:

-Traditionally, Sales performance management challenge 1most organizations use spreadsheet solutions to create and monitor their sales estimates.
+Traditionally, most organizations use spreadsheet solutions to create and monitor their sales estimates.
 Considering how territory and quota planning is complex due to fragmented data metrics (e.g. historical and projected), complex hierarchies (e.g. products and territories), and require the input of various persons and teams, this method often limits the organization’s full potential.
-It is a very manual and slow process, provides relatively little visibility into important performance metrics and trends, all while being prone to the risk of data inaccuracy.
+It is a very manual and slow process, and provides relatively little visibility into important performance metrics and trends, all while being prone to the risk of data inaccuracy.

 2. Incentives Compensation Management (ICM)